How much money will I receive for my benefits?

 I am a National Guardsmen or Reservist that has been activated during a term.
-What are my options?
+What

 The Board of Regents maintains a policy regarding the mobilization/activation of Reserve and National Guard units.
 The Office of the University Registrar maintains a chart that briefly outlines the policy.
 If you have any questions about this policy contact the Office of the University Registrar (firstname.lastname@example.org or 225-578-1690).